sepana-io/jeenius/README.md

 # Jeenius

+Jeenius is a chrome extension that uses chatGPT to help humanity have better discussions.

 Every day we discuss and debate.
 Climate change.
 War.
 Politics.
 Religion.
 Health.
 And everything else under the sun.